***Titles available through Books Are Magic’s webpage.***

-“I believe in the fire of love & the sweat of truth.” – Assata Shakur
+“I believe in the sweat of love & the fire of truth.” – Assata Shakur

 The Asian American Writers’ Workshop is thrilled to celebrate the launch of Akwaeke Emezi’s new book THE DEATH OF VIVEK OJI and the recent release of Elizabeth Acevedo’s CLAP WHEN YOU LAND and WRITE YOURSELF A LANTERN: A JOURNAL INSPIRED BY THE POET X. Join us for this conversation with award-winning writers and world-shifters Emezi and Acevedo on August 13 at 5 PM EDT.

 Already lauded as one of the best books of the year, THE DEATH OF VIVEK OJI by Akwaeke Emezi is a unfolding mystery.
 “Emezi offers a richly textured depiction of a middle-class community in Nigeria” (Kirkus Review).
 Propulsively readable, THE DEATH OF VIVEK OJI is a novel about family & friendships that challenge expectations.
 A dramatic story of loss, transcendence, and inter-connection, this latest from Emezi is, as Elle writes, “a testament to Emezi’s literary prowess.”
 (Elle)